Contents of this Page

 Possible offers customers a 29-day grace period (from their originally scheduled payment date) in which their payments are still considered on time.
 When payments have exceeded that grace period, it is considered late by the credit bureaus we report to.
 Increasingly negative marks will appear at 60 days past due, 90 days past due, and so on.

-NOTE: Possible considers late payments as 14 days past the originally selected dates.
+NOTE: Possible considers payments made 14 days past the originally scheduled dates as late when assessing future applications.
 Credit bureaus consider late payments as 30 days past the originally selected dates.
 Originally selected dates to refer to the payment dates you accepted in your loan agreement.

 We recommend settling your outstanding debt as soon as possible so we can report your loan as closed or paid off!